Warwick-Plasma/epoch/.gitlab/issue_templates/Bug.md

 Paste or attach any relevant logs.
 If pasting text, please use code blocks (```) to format console output, logs, and code as it's very hard to read otherwise.

+If this relates to an existing issue, please include a link to it.
 --->

 /label ~"possible bug"